Can I Claim For a Car Accident That Was Partly My Fault?

 The short answer is “YES”.
 You can claim even if you were partly at fault for the accident.

-Our client then received a letter of claim from the other driver’s solicitor blaming her for the accident and claiming for compensation and for the damage to her vehicle.
+Our client then received a letter of claim from the other driver’s solicitor.
+They blamed her for the accident.
+Claiming for compensation and for the damage to her vehicle.

-We were able to obtain CCTV footage of the accident which clearly showed that both parties were reversing at the same time and they were therefore equally at fault for the accident.
+We were able to obtain CCTV footage of the accident which clearly showed that both parties were reversing at the same time.
+They were therefore equally at fault for the accident.
 Our client then instructed us to make a claim on her behalf for compensation and for the damage to her car.
-We sent the CCTV footage through to the insurance company of the other driver who immediately accepted that it was a 50/50 accident having seen the CCTV footage.
+We sent the CCTV footage through to the insurance company of the other driver.
+They immediately accepted that it was a 50/50 accident having seen the CCTV footage.

-We obtained a medical report for our client who had sustained whiplash injuries and we were able to negotiate settlement for her compensation claim.
+We obtained a medical report for our client who had sustained whiplash injuries.
+We were able to negotiate settlement for her compensation claim.

 In a claim like this it is important to understand how compensation is calculated.
 This is what is called a contributory negligence case where our client is 50% at fault for the accident and all parties involved accept that.